 3.2 Training and evaluation of the classification models

-As remarked earlier in , the Cleveland data were used as the training data to build the various classification models in this study.
+As remarked earlier in section two, the Cleveland data were used as the training data to build the various classification models in this study.
 The models’ efficiency and goodness were validated and evaluated on the second independent dataset, the Statlog data.

 After applying a simple backward feature selection, also known as recursive feature elimination using random forest on the Cleveland dataset, fifteen (15) out of the nineteen (19) features were selected as the best crop of features for the final models.
 During the models’ constructions, 80% of the Cleveland heart disease data were randomly selected and employed for training each model, while the remaining 20% was used as the test data for models’ evaluation over 200 replications.
 Each model’s performance, averaged over the 200 replications, was determined for each model’s assessment criteria discussed earlier.
 However, several tuning of the models’ hyperparameters were performed with the caret package in R over 10-fold cross-validation to ensure models’ stability and efficiency.